- Amendment made by Finance Act 2020- Abolition of DDT for Indian Companies

 What is the limit for dividends?

 There is no set limit for paying dividends.
-If the company is earning profits and want to distribute the same to its shareholders, it can do the same without any minimum limits in place.
+If the company earning profits wants to distribute it to its shareholders, it distributes without any limits.

 Is dividend income taxable income?